Cannabis

 Testing Your Infusions for Potency

-Potency testing is the only way to know the true strength of your infusions, but sending every infusion out to a lab can get expensive fast.
-Moreover, you’ll probably want to test the potency of your infusions more than once.
+Potency testing is the only reliable way to know the true strength of your infusions.
+Sending every batch to a lab gets expensive fast โ€” and you can't test as frequently as you'd like.

 Reading next